top of page

 2 min read

-Reading comprehension is not just about decoding words; it's about understanding and processing the meaning behind them.
-If a child understands the text they are reading they are more likely to make progress across different subjects.
-Here are some suggestions to improve your child’s reading comprehension.
+Reading comprehension isn't just about decoding words; it's about understanding the meaning behind them.
+If your child understands the text they are reading they are more likely to enjoy it and want to keep reading.

 1. Ask Open Questions